 Preston is a city that is located in Lancashire, England and is the center of the Central Lancashire sub-region.
 This diverse city was granted city status in 2002, when Queen Elizabeth II had reigned for 50 years.
 According to recent estimates in 2016, the population of Preston is 141,800.

-The city of Preston has a total population of 142.800.
-The population density if 2,580 people per square mile.
+The city of Preston has a total population of 141,800.
+The population density is 2,580 people per square mile with a total surface area of 54.9 square miles in the city proper.
 The majority of people living in Preston are White British, accounting for over 82% of the population.
 There are 11.6% South Asian, 2.6% White Other, 1.1% White Irish, 1.5% Mixed Race, 1.1% Black British, and 1% that are another ethnicity.

 Seventy-two percent of the population are Christians, according to data taken from the 2001 Census.
 Ten percent of the population do not follow a religion, while 8% are Muslim.
 There are smaller percentages of Sikhs and Hindus.